shreevatsa/pdf-glyph-mapping/README.md

     2. If you know fonts that may be related to the fonts in the directory, run `ttx` (from [fonttools](https://fonttools.readthedocs.io/en/latest/ttx.html)) on them, and put the resulting files inside the `work/helper_fonts/` directory.
 2. Run `make`, from within the `work/` directory.
 This will do the following:
     1. Extracts the font data from the PDF file, using `mutool extract`.
-    2. Dumps each glyph from each font as a bitmap image, using the `dump-glyphs` binary from here.
+    2. Dumps each glyph from each font as a bitmap image, using the `dump-glyphs` binary from this repository.
-    3. Extracts each "text operation" (`Tj`, `TJ`, `'`, `"`; see [9.4.3 Text-Showing Operators](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf#page=258) in the PDF 1.7 spec) in the PDF (which glyphs from which font were used), using the `dump-tjs` binary from here.
+    3. Extracts each "text operation" (`Tj`, `TJ`, `'`, `"`; see [9.4.3 Text-Showing Operators](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf#page=258) in the PDF 1.7 spec) in the PDF (which glyphs from which font were used), using the `dump-tjs` binary from this repository.
-    4. Runs the `sample-runs.py` script from here, which
+    4. Runs the `sample-runs.py` script from this repository, which
         1.  generates the glyph_id to Unicode mapping known so far (see [this comment](https://github.com/shreevatsa/pdf-glyph-mapping/blob/bbecd8154c171c97b21e76c612f2b66fdf5f873b/src/sample-runs.py#L212-L258)),
-        2.  generates HTML pages with some visual information about each glyph used in the PDF (showing it in context with neighbouring glyphs etc).
+        2.  generates HTML pages with some visual information about each glyph used in the PDF (showing it in context with neighbouring glyphs etc) ([example](https://shreevatsa.github.io/pdf-glyph-mapping/work/maps/look/font-40532-0-ATMSNB+NotoSansDevanagari.html)).
 3. Create a new directory called `maps/manual/` and
     1.  copy the `toml` files under `maps/look/` into it,
     2.  (**The main manual grunt work needed**) Edit each of those TOML files, and (using the HTML files that have been generated), for each glyph that is not already mapped in the PDF itself, add the Unicode mapping for that glyph.
 (Any one format will do; the existing TOML entries are highly redundant but you can be concise: [see the comment](https://github.com/shreevatsa/pdf-glyph-mapping/blob/bbecd8154c171c97b21e76c612f2b66fdf5f873b/src/sample-runs.py#L253-L257).)